Skip to content

 Peace of mind knowing where you stand.

-“Canadians are trying to make sense of what’s happening around them and how it could potentially impact their personal situation, so it makes sense that those who have access to professional advice are feeling more confident,” says Damon Murchison, President and CEO of IG Wealth Management–the publisher of the Ipsos Reid study.
-“People who work with an advisor tend to feel more financially confident, and report better outcomes when it comes to their ability to save, and even in their ability to enjoy life because they’re worrying less about their finances.”
+It’s no surprise that everyday Canadians are feeling the squeeze of inflation on their day-to-day budgets, but when you proactively speak to your advisor about your money, they can help you take an honest look at your financial situation and carve out a path forward that makes sense for you.
+“Canadians are trying to make sense of what’s happening around them and how it could potentially impact their personal situation, so it makes sense that those who have access to professional advice are feeling more confident,” says Damon Murchison, President and CEO of IG Wealth Management—publisher of a 2022 Ipsos Reid study on Canadians’ concerns about the economy.
+“People who work with an advisor tend to feel more financially confident and report better outcomes when it comes to their ability to save, and even in their ability to enjoy life because they’re worrying less about their finances.”

 You gain more control over your financial decisions.